anjanbudige/aichatbot-python/README.md

 ---

-This README is part of the AI Chat Bot Python project.
-For more information and updates, please visit the [repository](https://github.com/anjan-budige/aichatbot-python).

-If you have any questions, feedback, or suggestions, feel free to open an issue or contact the project maintainers.
+If you have any questions, feedback, or suggestions, feel free to open an issue or contact me.